ofa/django-bouncy/README.rst

 Introduction
 ------------
-When an email is sent via Simple Email Service (SES) Amazon will attempt to deliver your message to the recipient's SMTP server.
-In some instances, such as when an email address is invalid (a 'Hard Bounce'), a user is on vacation (a 'Soft bounce'), or a user marks an email as abusive or spam Amazon will pass these responses back to your app via one of two ways: either by forwarding the reply to an email address of your choice (the default) or send a JSON encoded and signed message inside a notification delivered via their Simple Notification Service (SNS).
+Amazon's Simple Email Service (SES) allows Amazon clients the ability to use Amazon's outgoing SMTP servers to deliver email to 3rd parties.
+As part of the final delivery step, Amazon sometimes gets information that may be of use to their clients.
+Amazon offers the ability to pass information received from 3rd party SMTP servers to clients via a JSON encoded and signed Simple Notification Service (SNS) message.

+There are currently 3 messages that Amazon offers to pass back.
+Bounces (where an email address is unavailable, either perminantly with a 'hard' bounce or tempoarially with a 'soft' bounce), complaints (where a user marks an email as spam), and successful deliveries (where the message was accepted by the recipient's mailserver)

-The purpose of Django Bouncy is to act as an endpoint for SES which will confirm that the notification came from Amazon and then properly record the bounce or complaint for use by other apps in a project.
+The purpose of Django Bouncy is to act as an endpoint for SES which will confirm that the notification came from Amazon and then properly record the delivery, bounce, or complaint for use by other apps in a project.

 Installation & Configuration